wjclavell/ConsoleChamp-Frontend/planning_directory/project-worksheet.md

 ## Code Snippet

 This block of code was used to generate the average rating for each game.
 I had to have two nested fetch requests and forEach statements in order to access the correct array of ratings.
 I then add each rating for that particular game and divided it by the number of total reviews.
-I then used that everage to display a singular rating for each game.
+I then used that everage to display a singular rating for each game. ( in order to get the 'console rankings' I had to then add up all the average ratings for each Game, for each Console)

 ```
 let totalRating = 0;